5 Festive Facts About Japanese Christmas Cake

 Though seemingly plain, there’s much to be said about the infamous Japanese Christmas cake.
 Here’s five festive facts (and some great alliteration) to enjoy while you’re scoffing your face with cake!
 Go on, it’s Christmas.

 1. It’s everywhere

 “Christmas” cake is so dominant in Japanese culture that during the festive season, it is literally sold on every corner.
 Don’t believe me?
 Just visit your nearest 7-Eleven.
 During the month of December, I guarantee you will find various Christmas cakes frosted with mounds of fresh cream, ruby red strawberries and a variety of chocolate or plastic holiday ornaments including Santas, snowmen, angels, wreaths, and holly at each location.
 The range is usually sponsored by a celebrity or idol group.
 This year’s offerings are endorsed by Jonny’s idol group King & Prince.
 Say “kakkoiiiiii“.

 Not once but twice the Japanese Christmas cake features as the only cake emoji in our smartphone emoji selection.
 Yes, those are no ordinary shortcakes!
 You’re free to use them all year round, though.

 3. It has vulgar connotations

-Once December 25th rolls around, Japanese Christmas cakes become heavily discounted — a fact that started the awful Japanese slang, “Christmas cake.”
+Once December 25 rolls around, Japanese Christmas cakes become heavily discounted—a fact that started the awful Japanese slang term, “Christmas cake.”
 It scornfully refers to unmarried women past their 25th birthday (*shakes head*).
-Basically once you’re over 25, you’ve reached your “best before” date.
-Yours truly has one year left.
+Basically, once you’re over 25, you’ve reached your “best before” date.
 (If that’s the case, we’ve gone moldy. —Ed.)